-The survey completion rate is the number of people who started the survey and completed it (clicked the 'Submit' button) divided by the number of people who started answering.
+Survey completion rate is the number of people who started the survey and completed it (clicked the 'Submit' button) divided by the number of people who started answering.

-Tips for boosting your survey completion rate
+2. Tips for boosting your survey completion rate

-- Use skip logic – you can reduce the number of questions that respondents need to answer by creating rules so that they are only shown the questions relevant to them.
+- Use skip logic: you can reduce the number of questions that respondents need to answer by creating rules so that they are only shown the questions relevant to them.

-- Make sure the layout is clear, user-friendly, and intuitive - anything that makes it more difficult for respondents, such as a font that is too small to read comfortably, can result in increased drop-outs.
+- Make sure the layout is clear, user-friendly, and intuitive.
+Anything that makes it more difficult for respondents, such as a font that is too small to read comfortably, can result in increased drop-outs.

 - Consider running a pilot study where respondents will go through your questionnaire and can give you feedback about the questions at the end.
-You could find out, for example, at which point they felt that the survey was getting too long, any questions that were worded in an unclear way, or that they felt were too taxing.
+You could find out, for example, at which point they felt that it was getting too long, any questions that were worded in an unclear way, or that they felt were too taxing.

-Sample size calculator
+3. Sample size calculator

 Looking to find how many responses you need?
 Check out our survey response rate calculator - see tip 8 in this blog post.